 Again, most thinner bands are created with a rounded band to maximize overall comfort on the finger.
 You can rest assured that as long as the band itself is properly fitted to your finger, a thin band is one of the most comfortable options you can choose.

 Look at Multiple Minimalist Styles: In the spirit of trying on multiple rings, you might realize that a general minimalist style is what you’re looking for.
-Though this style can be represented in many ways, minimalist rings tend to favor a single diamond and a clean look without a lot of added diamonds on the band.
-With a thin band and a lesser amount of stones in your ring setting, your engagement ring will look classic, elegant and timeless.
-Of course, you can still achieve a minimalist look with a nontraditional band metal or a colored stone.
+Though this style can be represented in many ways, minimalist rings tend to favor a center stone and a clean look without a lot of added bling on the band.
+With a thin band and a lesser number of stones in your ring setting, your engagement ring will look classic, elegant and timeless.
+Of course, you can still achieve a minimalist look with a nontraditional band metal or a gemstone.
 It’s up to you!

 A Few Pros and Cons to Consider